isabella232/asset-compute.en/help/api.md

 4. Client calls [`/process`](#process-request) for each asset for which it wants to generate N renditions.
 This is asynchronous.

 5. Client regularly polls the journal to [receive events](#asynchronous-events) for each requested rendition when it has been successfully processed (`rendition_created` event type) or if there was an error (`rendition_failed` event type).

+The [@adobe/asset-compute-client](https://github.com/adobe/asset-compute-client) module makes it easy to consume the API in Node.js code.

 ## Authentication and authorization {#authentication-and-authorization}